astronautlabs/conduit/README.md

 # ![@/conduit](./logo.svg)

 > 🚧 **Beta Quality**
-> This library is in an beta state.
+> This library is in a beta state.
 It is stable and has been tested in many real world scenarios.
 > We do not yet recommend it for production use.

 [![NPM](https://img.shields.io/npm/v/@astronautlabs/conduit.svg)](https://www.npmjs.com/package/@astronautlabs/conduit)